Cebu boobook: Ecology and behaviour

 This species feeds on a diet of insects, small mammals, reptiles, amphibians and birds.
 Among Philippine hawk-owls, this species appears to feed more on birds with species such as Elegant tit, Magnificent sunbird, Red-keeled flowerpecker and flycatchers as part of the birds it has recorded to feed on.
 Nests have been found in May.
 Each breeding pair is believed to hold territories of 10 hectares.
-Nrdy esd trvotfrf in natural cavities in the trunks of tall trees.
+It nests in natural cavities in the trunks of tall trees.
 Nest contained 2 eggs.